Freeciv: Longturn variants

 Freeciv Longturn is a specialized large-group-multiplayer-online-strategy variant of Freeciv featuring daylong game turns with large amounts of human opponents per map, allowing for optimal timing to build up strategic plans and readapt them to the circumstances of each turn.
 Matches can last anytime from a few weeks to months, and commonly involve 20 to 30 players in each one.

 Longturn's first game, now called LT0, started around 2004 on the Polish Civilization fanpage civ.org.pl and is now conducted at Longturn.net.
 It was decided that the game is a bit too slow-paced, so a new "3X movement" ruleset was devised – basically, all units had their movement points and vision radius tripled.
-As of December 2022, the latest game was LT76.
+As of September 2026, the latest ended game is LT94.
 Changes to settings or rulesets are discussed in the Longturn forum. and, recently, Longturn Discord server where the community is currently centered.
 There is ongoing development of a few non-standard rulesets specifically adjusted for longturn multiplayer games, diverging from the rules of the original Civilization which was created as a single-player game.

 Greatturn was a similar concept on another server.
 FreeCivWeb.org also offers longturn games (more than fifty have been played before mid-2021) with a multiplayer ruleset which is documented in great detail.

-Power of Planets – Earth (formerly known as GaCivs) is a free-to-play MMO-RTS variant based on FreeCiv.
-The ruleset was devised to support long-term time-based gameplay instead of turn-based strategy.